Why it is considered as being in one’s own interest to behave as life-friendly (=”vivistic”) as possible?

 (Maybe in this context it might be interesting to ask a number of those who in their past do have driven car pretty much, have fought bulls or have let off fire-works quite a lot, at older age whether they would do it all again, when taking into consideration that (part of) the less pleasant things that have befallen to them since then, may have been a punishment of nature for their nature-unfriendly behavior at that time).

-- An enumberation of about the most occurring ways of (very) life-unfriendly behaviour is on the following special page: xxx
+- An enumberation of about the most occurring ways of (very) life-unfriendly behaviour: xxx

-- An enumberation of about the most occurring serious personal undesirabilities, that in some cases can be seen as a direct punishment for certain ways of nature-unfriendly behaviour, but in many other cases as an indirect one, is on the following special page: xxx
+- An enumberation of about the most occurring serious personal undesirabilities, that in some cases can be seen as a direct punishment for certain ways of nature-unfriendly behaviour, but in many other cases as an indirect one: xxx

-- Own experiences in this context of the author of this site: xxx
+- Own experiences of the author of this site in this context: xxx

 © Copyright Nicolas Pleumekers ( Nature Protection Foundation)